-The consolidated financial statements were prepared on a historical cost basis, except for initial recording of net assets acquired on business combinations, certain financial instruments, liabilities associated with certain stock-based compensation, defined benefit plan assets and certain investments in the Keg Limited Partnership units, which are stated at fair value.
+The consolidated financial statements were prepared on a historical cost basis, except for initial recording of net assets acquired on business combinations, certain financial instruments, liabilities associated with certain stock-based compensation, defined benefit plan assets and liabilities, and certain investments in the Keg Limited Partnership and Keg Royalty Income Fund units, which are stated at fair value.
 Liabilities associated with employee benefits are stated at actuarially determined present values.